 U.S. Supreme Court jurisdiction, authority and rules:

 In certain circumstances parties may appeal decisions of the federal circuit courts to the U.S. Supreme Court by making a petition for a writ of certiorari.
-After a party makes a petition for a writ of certiorari, the Court then generally has the discretion to agree or decline to hear the case.
+After a party makes a petition for a writ of certiorari, the Court then generally can choose to agree or decline to hear the case.

 28 U.S.C.
 Chapter 81 provides detailed information about the Court's jurisdiction.